Did you know Moffat is quite a niche – and nice – shopping destination? Start browsing with your ultimate shopping guide…

 Top of the pots

-There’s a lot of creative talent in Gallerie @ 3 from this husband and wife team: photographer Jonathan and ceramist/picture framer Sandie.
+There’s a lot of creative talent in Gallery @ 3 from this husband and wife team: photographer Jonathan and ceramist/picture framer Sandie.

 Not only will all your photography needs be met (studio shots, custom-made framing) but there are plenty of picturesque prints featuring local landmarks and beauty spots.